CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

 {:.important}
 You must have the **Contributor** role in the subscription where you want to store the CluedIn SaaS application.

+During the process of subscribing to CluedIn SaaS, you'll receive several emails from Microsoft.

 **To subscribe to CluedIn SaaS**

 1. In the Azure Marketplace, find [CluedIn Master Data Management – MDM (SaaS)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cluedin.cluedin-saas?tab=Overview).